COVID-19: Implications for UGAR programs

 The following apply to ALL UGAR programs (additional policies for specific programs are included below):

 - Travel: the College has imposed a travel ban on both domestic and international travel.
-UGAR will not consider any applications for research that involve travel until the ban has been lifted.
-Students should not submit applications for travel waivers as those will be denied.
+UGAR will not award funding for travel until the ban has been lifted.
+Students should not submit applications to the Provost's office for travel waivers as those will be denied.
 Note that UGAR may extend its ban on funding international travel even if the college lifts the institutional ban.

 - Campus access: access to Dartmouth-affiliated buildings and facilities, including libraries and research labs, is restricted to undergraduates who are approved by the College for on campus enrollment.